ororo/LiSpeak/README.md

 3. Run ./start

-4. Configure a keyboard shortcut for ./hotkey
+4. Configure a keyboard shortcut for ./hotkey (We recommend setting the hotkey command to something like "bash /home/USER/LiSpeak/hotkey" as this seems to work best. "bash" folled by the complete path.

 5. That's it!